bnbalint/cleaningDataProject/readMe.md

 #### Process variable name data

-- Read in the variable name data, found in the **features.txt** file (featureNames)
+- Read in the variable name data, found in the **features.txt** file, saving as *featureNames*
-- Create more descriptive variable names
+- Modify *featureNames* to create more descriptive variable names
     + Remove parentheses
     + Replace commas with underscores
     + Replace dashes with underscores